-Yet even if the relationship is causal, this hardly seems enough justification for adopting an invalid belief system.
-As the critic I.A.
-Richards said, "to be forced by desire into any unwarranted belief is a calamity".
+Yet even if the relationship is causal this hardly seems enough justification for adopting an invalid belief system.
+I agree with the critic I.A.
+Richards who said "to be forced by desire into any unwarranted belief is a calamity".
 If it comes to a choice between believing in what one knows to be untrue (the skeptic's definition of faith) in order to live longer, and dying sooner while maintaining one's critical sense, I'd settle for the second alternative, but I recognise that I may be in a minority.